 I have been working as an artist in Red Hook, Brooklyn, for the past 37 years.
 Drawing has been my most important medium, where I explore ideas, people, places and things.
-I like working directly from the landscape (En Plein Air) as it requires being able "to see", and draw.
-I also like inventing images too.
+I like working directly from the landscape (En Plein Air) as it requires being in the moment, seeing, and drawing.
+I also like the process of discovery, and inventing images too.

 My life-long interest in philosophy, esoteric knowledge, and the advances in physics have provided many powerful ideas to ponder about the nature of reality.
 This has generated much content in my art.
 I use metaphors like windows and masks to help me describe and express an "inner and outer” self-experience.
 Over the years, the content in my art has evolved reflecting my evolving understanding of creation, creativity and transformation.
 Focusing on this, there is one body of work I call, "Esoteric Realism" which includes the series: Obstructions; Inner Figures; and Cut-Outs; plus other life content including: thoughts, emotions, birth, death, sexuality, relationships, creativity, human consciousness and transformation.
 (See Esoteric Realism).